palw3ey/ye3ipsec/doc/gns3.md

 Right click on the routers > Start

 ## Configure Cisco routers
-In GNS3, double click on the cisco router, copy paste :
+Double click on the cisco router, copy paste :

 - RouterA
 ```plaintext